rohkodee/northwind-catalog-migration/README.md

 ## Assumptions & Known Limitations

-1. **Template**: Used `books` template with `management` category — no apparel/fashion template was available on the development company.
-In production, the correct fashion template would be used.
+1. **Template**: The brief specifies the `Others` category with `Supplementary` template.
+The dev company did not have a fashion/apparel department configured, so the `books` template with `management` category was used as a functional equivalent.
+All API fields, validation logic, and ingestion flow remain identical — only the template/category mapping differs.
+In a production setup, the correct apparel template would be configured first.
 2. **Brand**: Used existing `Generic` brand (uid: 5989) from the dev company.
 In production, a `Northwind` brand would be created first.
 3. **HSN Code**: Used dummy HSN code `00000001` available on the dev company.
 In production, the correct apparel HSN (e.g. `62052000`) would be registered.
 4. **Image URLs**: Legacy CSV image URLs were placeholder CDN URLs.
 Fynd's media CDN URL was used as a placeholder for ingestion.